Menu

 Resources / Success Stories

-LIFE Nepal is a non-profit making organization registered at District Administration Office, Dhanusha in 2012.
+LIFE Nepal is a non-profit organization dedicated to promoting equality and justice for rights.
+It was registered at the District Administration Office, Dhanusha, in 2012.

 Quick Links